haberdashPI/vscode-master-key/notes.md

 - maybe the parse errors can be added to the problems window? (and just have one error message for all problems)

-- maybe there should be a default set of `ignore` bindings for all modes but insert and capture; we would need some way to remove these bindings if desired

 - change capture mode so it accepts all keys it can (and you can define what sequence cancels), rather than newlines being always marked as cancel

 - quick win: master-key.ignore shouldn't need to be passed to master-key.do (we can just call ignore directly)
   -NOTE: the same might be said for `prefix` command

-- quick win:
-  - let modes change the cursor
-  - let modes change line numbering
-  - allow modes to specify if they ignore keys?? (instead of manually adding these)

 - status bar updates are called a lot, maybe reduce this